tmwine/github-upload/README.md

 ### Some examples using the routines

-These examples assume the .cpp files have been compiled under their respective filenames.
+Note, these examples assume the .cpp files have been compiled under their respective filenames.

   #### z-score under a binary alphabet